-The role undertaken by a migrant you have sponsored does not meet:

-the job description in the codes of practice containing the SOC code stated on the CoS you assigned to them (unless this is solely due to the transition from SOC 2000 to SOC 2010); and/or the job description on the CoS that you assigned to them.

-p) You have no authorising officer in place that meets the requirements set out in authorising officer. q) You do not supply, when asked and within the specified time limit, any document we request to support any change you have reported via the SMS or the sponsor change of circumstances form.
+0) The role undertaken by a migrant you have sponsored does not meet: • the job description in the codes of practice containing the SOC code stated on the CoS you assigned to them (unless this is solely due to the transition from SOC 2000 to SOC 2010); and/or the job description on the CoS that you assigned to them.
+You have no authorising officer in place that meets the requirements set out in authorising p) officer.
+You do not supply, when asked and within the specified time limit, any document we q) request to support any change you have reported via the SMS or the sponsor change of circumstances form. r) If you have been convicted of any offence for which you have been sentenced to a period of imprisonment of at least 4 years; or If you have been convicted of any offence for which you have been sentenced to a period of imprisonment of at least 12 months but less than 4 years, unless a period of 10 years has passed since the end of the sentence; or If you have been convicted of an offence for which you have been sentenced to a period of imprisonment of less than 12 months, unless a period of 5 years has passed since the end of the sentence.